StephenTaylor-Kx/adventofq/week1.md

 q)prd 2 sv'1 not\sum[dg]>=count[dg]%2
 198
 ```
 The [`sv`](https://code.kx.com/q/ref/sv/) keyword is a bit of a ‘portmanteau’ function.
 The common theme is scalar (atom) from vector.
-In the domain of integers it interprets a vector as a number in the base if its left argument.
+In the domain of integers it interprets a vector as a number in the base of its left argument.

 ## Part 2